MaikelsoftTrading/signal-trading-examples/README.md

 The framework is built on top of an optimized C library and applies principles from functional programming and stateless programming.
 It provides only pure functions and immutable objects.
 Most types are implemented as structs because of C#/C interopability.

 ### Limitations
 The framework can be used in x64 applications that run on Windows or Linux (x64 platform should be selected).
+Order execution is currently not part of the framework.

 ### License key
 Current version can be used without any costs.
 The first major release (1.x.x) will require the purchase of a license key if you want to generate signals for more than one trading symbol.

 ### Prerequisites
-* A Windows or Linux development machine
+* .NET 5.0 framework is installed
-* .NET 5.0 framework and SDK are installed
+* A C# development environment with the .NET 5.0 SDK and NuGet installed
-* Visual Studio Code or Visual Studio is installed
 * Basic knowledge of functional programming in C# and reactive programming
+* A .NET programming interface to a market data provider for live prices, price history, etc.
+* For bot development: a .NET interface for retrieving balances and placing orders at the broker or exchange